tsheporamantso/Hello-world/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+> Give credit to everyone who inspired your codebase.

-I would like to thank Microverse for linter practice project
+I would like to thank...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>